gilch/hissp/docs/style_guide.rst

      _#/)                                 ;Trails NEVER get their own line.
                                           ; But you can hold it open with a discarded item.

-   (function arg1 arg2 arg3)
+   (function arg1 arg2 arg3)              ;Typical for calls that fit on one line.

-   ;; The function name is separate from the arguments.
+   ;; Also common.
+The function name is separate from the arguments in this style.
    (function arg1                         ;Break for one, break for all.
              arg2                         ;Args start on the same column. arg3)

-   ;; The previous alignment is preferred, but this is OK if the line would be too long.
+   ;; The previous alignment is preferred, but this is OK if a line would be too long.
    (function
-     arg1                                 ;Indented one space past the (, unlike data. arg2
+    arg1                                  ;Just like data.
+    arg2
     arg3)

    ((lambda (a b c)
       (reticulate a)